 Toni Carr: When The Job Finds You

 We were hooked!
-Jim and I provided home stays for weeklong visitors and also hosted more than our share of dinners and parties for short term visitors.
+Jim and I provided home stays for weeklong visitors and hosted more than our share of dinners and parties for short term visitors.
 After I stopped working full time, I called Dr. Nunn and said that I could expand my volunteering.
 He put me to work right away planning a week-long program for Iraqi youth.
 And so, it began…

 After a few years of working as a part time staff writing itineraries for programs, Dr. Nunn came to me to say that he was ready to retire and wanted me to take his place.
 Of course, I told him NO!
 I had worked for years in administration and was just ready for the fun part!
-Obviously, he won that battle and I did my interviews with the Board and accepted the position as Director.
+Obviously, he won that battle and I was interviewed with the Board and accepted the position as Director.
 That was about 8 years ago, and it was a great choice!
 This job means so much to me.

 At first, I felt like I had deserted my first passion of education.
-But over time, I have come to realize that being a Citizen Diplomat is one of the most important education jobs I have ever held.
+But over time, I have come to realize that being a citizen diplomat is one of the most important education jobs I have ever held.
 I have learned so much about other cultures and have tried to convey what it is like to be an American to so many visitors.
 Arkansas is what we call “real America”.
 We are so similar to our visitors in so many ways.
-Introducing visitors to regular people who have similar concerns: family, finances, government and so on, and making them realize that we are pretty good folks is one of my most challenging and rewarding parts of my education career!
+Introducing visitors to regular people who have similar concerns: family, finances, government and so on, and making them realize that we are pretty good folks is one of the most challenging and rewarding parts of my education career!